GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/elasticsearch/README.md

                         Prefix to add to all requests made to Elasticsearch --es.bt.input.es.query ES.BT.INPUT.ES.QUERY
-                        Holds the query used for reading data from the specified Index --es.bt.input.es.output.json ES.BT.INPUT.ES.OUTPUT.JSON
+                        Holds the query used for reading data from the specified Index --es.bt.input.es.mapping.date.rich ES.BT.INPUT.ES.MAPPING.DATE.RICH
-                        Whether the output from the connector should be in JSON format or not --es.bt.input.es.mapping.date.rich ES.BT.INPUT.ES.MAPPING.DATE.RICH
                         Whether to create a rich Date like object for Date fields in Elasticsearch or returned them as primitives (String or long)
   --es.bt.input.es.read.field.include ES.BT.INPUT.ES.READ.FIELD.INCLUDE